chadstolper/DGLOs/README.md

 ### setCenterNode():

-### enableEnterExitColoring():
-When displaying data, the data will be colored based on the direction of the data.
-The color of the Node and Edge will change depending on if the data is present in the previous or next timestep.
-There are 4 states the data can be.
-- Green: Data is entering and is present in the next timestep.
-- Red: Data was in the previous timestep and is exiting.
-- Yellow: Data is entering but is also not present in the next timestep and exiting.
-- Blue: Data was in the previous timestep and is in the next timestep; Staying.

-The first timestep all data is considered entering data.
-The last timestep all data is considered exiting.

-### <a name="disableEEC"></a>disableEnterExitColoring():
-Disables shading based on data direction.
-Coloring returns to attributes defined in `SVGAttrOpts`.

 ## DGLOs Attribute Objects
 ### <a name="SVGAttrOpts"></a>SVGAttrOpts():
 An object holding various Node, Edge, and (if enabled) region visualization attribute options.
 Constructing a new `SVGAttrOpts()` creates an object with default values for basic visuals.
 A default instance is already stored in the library.